-The American – German Colony is a small residential neighborhood in Tel Aviv-Yafo.
-And is one of the city’s best-kept secrets.
-Thus today we are going to visit it.
-Let’s begin!
+The American-German Colony is a small residential neighborhood in Tel Aviv-Yafo.
+And it is one of the city’s best-kept secrets.

 Recently we went scouting for Street Art in Tel Aviv and looked at Graffiti At Florentin.
-On our way to the Florentine neighborhood, we passed near the American – German Colony.
-Because it is located between Florentin, Neve Tzedek, and Jaffa.
+We passed near the American-German Colony on our way to the Florentine neighborhood.
+And that is because it is between Florentin, Neve Tzedek, and Jaffa.

 The best guide with a map that I found online is this one.

 This neighborhood has several names.
-And though American – German colony is the full name, in many cases it is shortened to the American colony.
-The names reflect the history of the colony.
+And though the American – German Colony is the full name, it is shortened to the American Colony in many cases.
+The names reflect the history of the Colony.
 There were two stages.
 Let’s dive into history and go over them in chronological order.

 The American Colony

 The American–German Colony was founded in the 19th century by the American Protestant, Christian Restorationism movement, led by George J. Adams and Abraham McKenzie.
 They and other colonists from Maine had arrived on 22 September 1866 in Jaffa.
-Upon arrival, they founded the American Colony, named Amelican in Arabic, or Adams City in English.
+They founded the American Colony, named Amelican in Arabic, or Adams City in English upon arrival.
 They erected their wooden houses from prefabricated pieces, which they had brought with them.
 However, diseases, the climate, and the insecure and arbitrary treatment by the Ottoman authorities made many colonists willing to remigrate to Maine.

 The German Colony

-In 1867 and 1868 the German Peter Martin Metzler, then leading a Protestant mission in Jaffa for the Swiss St. Chrischona Pilgrims Mission, helped the American colonists to sell their real estate, also buying himself much of it.
-On 5 March 1869 Metzler sold many of the houses on to newly arriving settlers from Württemberg.
-In 1861 these settlers, led by Georg David Hardegg (*1812–1879*) and Christoph Hoffmann had founded their Christian denomination, the Temple Society.
-According to their faith, the Templers wished to redeem the Holy Land by an active, industrious lifestyle, understood by the Templars to be the symbolic reconstruction of the Temple.
+In 1867 and 1868, the German Peter Martin Metzler, then leading a Protestant mission in Jaffa for the Swiss St. Chrischona Pilgrims Mission, helped the American colonists to sell their real estate, also buying himself much of it.
+On 5 March 1869, Metzler sold many of the houses to newly arriving settlers from Württemberg.
+In 1861 these settlers, led by Georg David Hardegg (*1812–1879*) and Christoph Hoffmann, had founded their Christian denomination, the Temple Society.
+According to their faith, the Templers wished to redeem the Holy Land by an active, dynamic lifestyle, understood by the Templars to be the symbolic reconstruction of the Temple.

 At Israeli Time